peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 A number whose exponent is decreased by  <i>bigPlaces</i>
 , but not to more than 0.

-<a id="MovePointRight_int"></a>
+<a id="MovePointLeft_PeterO_Numbers_EInteger"></a>
-### MovePointRight
+### MovePointLeft

-    public PeterO.Numbers.EFloat MovePointRight(
+    public PeterO.Numbers.EFloat MovePointLeft(
-        int places);
+        PeterO.Numbers.EInteger bigPlaces);

-Returns a number similar to this number but with the radix point moved to the right.
+Returns a number similar to this number but with the radix point moved to the left.

 <b>Parameters:</b>

- * <i>places</i>: The number of binary digit places to move the radix point to the right.
-If this number is negative, instead moves the radix point to the left by this number's absolute value.
+ * <i>bigPlaces</i>: The number of binary digit places to move the radix point to the left.
+If this number is negative, instead moves the radix point to the right by this number's absolute value.

 <b>Return Value:</b>

-A number whose exponent is increased by  <i>places</i>
+A number whose exponent is decreased by  <i>bigPlaces</i>
 , but not to more than 0.

 <a id="MovePointRight_int_PeterO_Numbers_EContext"></a>